Softmax function: Gradients

+where the Kronecker delta $\delta_{ij}$ equals $1$ if $i = j$ and is otherwise equal to $0$.

 History

 The softmax function was used in statistical mechanics as the Boltzmann distribution in the foundational paper Boltzmann (1868), formalized and popularized in the influential textbook Gibbs (1902).

 The use of the softmax in decision theory is credited to R. Duncan Luce, who used the axiom of independence of irrelevant alternatives in rational choice theory to deduce the softmax in Luce's choice axiom for relative preferences.

 In machine learning, the term "softmax" is credited to John S. Bridle in two 1989 conference papers, Bridle (1990a): and Bridle (1990b):

 We are concerned with feed-forward non-linear networks (multi-layer perceptrons, or MLPs) with multiple outputs.
 We wish to treat the outputs of the network as probabilities of alternatives (e.g. pattern classes), conditioned on the inputs.
 We look for appropriate output non-linearities and for appropriate criteria for adaptation of the parameters of the network (e.g. weights).
 We explain two modifications: probability scoring, which is an alternative to squared error minimisation, and a normalised exponential (softmax) multi-input generalisation of the logistic non-linearity.

 For any input, the outputs must all be positive and they must sum to unity. ...

 Given a set of unconstrained values, $V_j(x)$, we can ensure both conditions by using a Normalised Exponential transformation: